carfdev/api-rendeal/README.md

 ### `/admin/login`

-- Method: GET
+- Method: POST
-- Description: Example endpoint to test server connectivity and response.
+- Description: Administrator Authentication.
+This endpoint allows administrators to log in to the system, providing a valid access token to perform administrative operations.
 - Request Example:

   - endpoint: